aau-giraf/foodplanner/README.md

 ```bash
 git push origin feature-name
 ```
-5. Open a pull request to staging, test it out, and then create a new one for the main.
+5. Open a pull request to the staging branch, test it, and then create a new pull request for main.